 Ghost bikes have been appearing in Austin since 2005.
 They are installed by anonymous individuals.
-A few articles, such as the two below, document the project, but no one seems to be aware who is behind it.
+A few articles, such as the two below, document the project, but no one knows who is behind it.

 Ghostly markers of cyclists' last rides